cwensel/cascading/README.md

 There are a number of projects based on and extensions to Cascading available.

-Visit the [Cascading Extensions](http://cascading.org/extensions/) page for a current list.
+Visit the [Cascading Extensions](https://cascading.wensel.net/extensions/) page for a current list.

-Or download the [Cascading SDK](http://cascading.org/sdk/) which includes many pre-built binaries.

 Of note are three top level projects:

-* [Fluid](http://cascading.org/fluid/) - A fluent Java API for Cascading that is compatible with the default API.
+* [Fluid](https://cascading.wensel.net/fluid/) - A fluent Java API for Cascading that is compatible with the default API.
-* [Lingual](http://cascading.org/lingual/) - ANSI SQL and JDBC on Cascading
+* [Lingual](https://cascading.wensel.net/lingual/) - ANSI SQL and JDBC on Cascading
-* [Pattern](http://cascading.org/pattern/) - Machine Learning scoring and [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading
+* [Pattern](https://cascading.wensel.net/pattern/) - Machine Learning scoring and [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading

 And alternative languages:

-* [Scalding](http://cascading.org/projects/scalding/) - A Scala based DSL
+* [Scalding](https://cascading.wensel.net/projects/scalding/) - A Scala based DSL
-* [Cascalog](http://cascading.org/projects/cascalog/) - A Clojure based DSL
+* [Cascalog](https://cascading.wensel.net/projects/cascalog/) - A Clojure based DSL
 * [PigPen](https://github.com/Netflix/PigPen) - A Clojure based DSL

 And a third-party computing platform:

-* [Apache Flink](http://www.cascading.org/cascading-flink/) - Faster than MapReduce cluster computing
+* [Apache Flink](https://cascading.wensel.net/cascading-flink/) - Faster than MapReduce cluster computing

 ## Versioning